Thursday, June 30, 2022

 Poughkeepsie

-On Sunday we had a beautiful cruise day to Poughkeepsie where we stayed at Shadows Marina right on the Hudson.
+On Sunday, we had a beautiful cruise day to Poughkeepsie, where we stayed at Shadows Marina right on the Hudson.
 We chose the marina due to its proximity to a number of sights we wanted to see.
-On the way we passed thru Bear Mountain and West Point.
+On the way, we passed through Bear Mountain and West Point.
 Incredible history surrounding the Garrison.
-I know, I know go Navy!
+I know, I know, go Navy!

 The Hudson is flanked by pretty high bluffs and hills in that section.
-It was a 40 mile cruise to the marina.
-The next morning we robbed a rental car and headed off to West Point for the campus tour.
-The campus is pretty remarkable with it’s citadel like architecture.
-The one tidbit we found interesting was during the revolution George Washington knew that who ever controlled NY would win the war.
+It was a 40-mile cruise to the marina.
+The next morning, we robbed a rental car and headed off to West Point for the campus tour.
+The campus is pretty remarkable with its citadel-like architecture.
+The one tidbit we found interesting was that during the Revolution, George Washington knew that whoever controlled NY would win the war.
 So one of the things they did was to stretch a large chain across the Hudson to block the Brits from coming down the Hudson to get to NY.
-Each chain link weighed over 120lbs.
-Well we all know the outcome.
+Each chain link weighed over 120 lbs.
+Well, we all know the outcome.

-We then went to the Vanderbilt Mansion which was in Hyde Park only 4 miles from the Marina.
-The opulence even in today’s standards is really remarkable.
-What was interesting was FDR had his summer home just a couple of miles down the road.
-As you could imagine Vanderbilt and FDR were not drinking buddies.
-The story is told that when Vanderbilt came into town he made his driver go inland to avoid driving past FDR’s property.
-Workers rights and social programs were like oils and water in the world of the corporate tycoons of the 1800’s.
-Not being one of those we also went to FDR’s home and enjoyed the tour there.
+We then went to the Vanderbilt Mansion, which was in Hyde Park, only 4 miles from the Marina.
+The opulence, even in today’s standards, is really remarkable.
+What was interesting was that FDR had his summer home just a couple of miles down the road.
+As you could imagine, Vanderbilt and FDR were not drinking buddies.
+The story is told that when Vanderbilt came into town, he made his driver go inland to avoid driving past FDR’s property.
+Workers’ rights and social programs were like oil and water in the world of the corporate tycoons of the 1800s.
+Not being one of those, we also went to FDR’s home and enjoyed the tour there.

 FDR Mansion